-As discussed, approximately 7.8 acres of the project site would be preserved as open space, which would include an undisturbed and protected area as well as common areas with foot trails.
-The conservation area, common areas, and trails would be owned and maintained by the proposed HOA.
+As discussed, approximately 7.8 acres of the project site would be preserved as open space, which would include an undisturbed and protected area as well as common areas with foot trails (Figure 3-7).
+The conservation area, common areas, and trails would be owned and maintained by the proposed HOA and made available for public use.